United States involvement in regime change: 1959: Cambodia

-In December 1958 Ngô Đình NhuNgo Dinh Diem's younger brother and chief adviserbroached the idea of a coup to overthrow Cambodian leader Norodom Sihanouk.
+In December 1958, Ngô Đình Nhu, who was the younger brother and chief adviser of Ngo Dinh Diem (the president of South Vietnam), broached the idea of a coup (Bangkok Plot) to overthrow Cambodian leader Norodom Sihanouk.
 Nhu contacted Dap Chhuon, Sihanouk's Interior Minister, who was known for his pro-American sympathies, to prepare for the coup against his boss.
 Chhuon received covert financial and military assistance from Thailand, South Vietnam, and the CIA.
 In January 1959 Sihanouk learned of the coup plans through intermediaries who were in contact with Chhuon.
 The following month, Sihanouk sent the army to capture Chhuon, who was summarily executed as soon as he was captured, effectively ending the coup attempt.
 Sihanouk then accused South Vietnam and the U.S. of planning the coup attempt.
 Six months later, on 31 August 1959, a small packaged lacquer gift, which was fitted with a parcel bomb, was delivered to the royal palace.
 An investigation traced the origin of the parcel bomb to an American military base in Saigon.
 While Sihanouk publicly accused Ngo Dinh Nhu of masterminding the bomb attack, he secretly suspected that the U.S. was also involved.
 The incident deepened his distrust of the U.S.